jundalisay/sp/content/en/research/lamarck/zoology/chapter-06j.md

 ---
-title: Reptiles
+title: Infusorians
-heading: Chapter 6c
+heading: Chapter 6j
 description:
 a: "Lamarck"
 c: "deeppink"
 date: 2025-09-16
-weight: 9
+weight: 43
 ---

-INFUSORIANS

 Infinitely small animals, with gelatinous transparent bodies, homogenous and very contractile; having no specially distinct interior organ, but often with oviform gemmules, and displaying on the outside no radiating tentacles nor rotary organs.